mikejyg/fortuneEcp/README.md

 # Usage
 fortuneEcp options fortune_file ...

-options:
-        -t      Self tests, that prints out information of the fortune cookie files, and some any, short and long quotes from the files.
-        -c      Show the cookie file name from which the quote came from.
-        -f      Print out the list of files which would be searched, but don't print a fortune.
-        -m file_name    print out all messages from the specified file.
+Invoke fortuneEcp with no argument will print out the help message.

-fortuneEcp does NOT search for files, instead, arguments of file names are required.
-This way, user can select what fortune files to use.
-Please see the several .sh files as examples.
+NOTE: fortuneEcp does NOT search for files, as other fortune programs, instead, it relies on other Unix(**R**) utilities to do that for it.
+While a little more work, this provides the user more flexibility in selecting what fortune files to use.
+Please see the provided run scripts (.sh files) as examples.

+I have a weakness dealing with complex script files, so if someone is willing to provide a wrapper script called fortune, that provides compatibility with the other fortune programs, please, you are welcome.

+# Note on Short Long specification
+fortuneEcp will hang, if no fortune meets the short/long requirement, as it will keep trying to find one randomly.

 # Character encoding
-fortuneEcp is character encoding agnostic.
+fortuneEcp is character encoding **agnostic**.
 It just outputs whatever is in the fortune file, according to the index file.
-It is assumed that the furtune file matches the character encoding of the system, so that it can be displayed correctly.
+It is assumed that the furtune file **matches** the character encoding of the system, so that it can be displayed correctly.

-I understand that some data files might contain imperfections, and can use some work around - let the work around be implemented in the index generation tool.
+I understand that some data files might contain imperfections, and can use some work around - just let the work around be implemented in the index generation tool, or some other offline tools.

 *Yes, the index file must be accurate.
 Please contact me if you need a tool to generate accurate index files.*

+# Core dump
+Will fortuneEcp core dump?
+Yes, it will, because it is designed to do that, when things are not right, and in most cases, due to file access or integrity problems.
+I can certainly make it doesn't do that, but then it will not be a hobby anymore.

+Nontheless, please rest assured, it is well guarded against doing unreasonable things, like "(R) updating..." forever, or wipe out some of your files...